darrylwest/saguaro-logger/README.md

 ## How to use

 ```
+// create a logger with the default log level
 let log = SALogger().createLogger( "MyCategory" )

 log.info("this is a message") // MyCategory 13:34:44.244 info this is a message